 - (3) Book value per share equals our total shareholders' equity as of the date presented divided by the number of shares of our common stock outstanding as of the date presented.
 The number of shares of our common stock outstanding as of March 31, 2021 and December 31, 2020, 2019 and 2018 has been presented in note (2) above. - (4) We have calculated our return on average assets and return on average equity for a year by dividing our net income for that year by our average assets and average equity, as the case may be, for that year. - (5) We calculate average yield on loans by dividing loan interest income by average loans.
 We calculate average cost of deposits by dividing deposit expense by average interest-earning deposits.
 We calculate our average loans and average interest-earning deposits for a year by dividing the sum of our total loans balance or interest-earning deposit balance, as the case may be, as of the close of business on each day in the relevant year and dividing by the number of days in the year.
 Net interest margin represents net interest income divided by average interest-earning assets.
 Loan fees are included in interest income on loans and represent approximately \$1.3 million (including approximately \$0.9 million in fees related to PPP loans) and \$0.2 million, and \$0.6 million for the years ended December 31, 2020, December 31, 2019, and December 31, 2018, respectively. - (6) We calculate the ratio of noninterest income to total revenue as noninterest income (excluding securities gains or losses) divided by the sum of net interest income plus noninterest income (excluding securities gains or losses). - (7) We calculate our average assets and average equity for a year by dividing the sum of our total asset balance or total shareholder's equity balance, as the case may be, as of the beginning of the relevant year and at the end of the relevant year, and dividing by two.
 We calculate our average assets and average equity for a quarter by dividing (a) the sum of our total asset balance or total shareholder's equity balance, as the case may be, as of the close of business (i) at the beginning of the relevant quarter and (ii) at the ending of the relevant quarter, by (b) two. - (8) Under the prompt corrective action rules, an institution is deemed "well capitalized" if its leverage ratio, Common Equity Tier 1 ratio, Tier 1 Capital ratio, and Total Capital ratio meet or exceed 5%, 6.5%, 8%, and 10%, respectively.
 On September 17, 2019, the federal banking agencies jointly finalized a rule intending to simplify the regulatory capital requirements described above for qualifying community banking organizations that opt into the Community Bank Leverage Ratio ("CBLR") framework, as required by Section 201 of Economic Growth, the Regulatory Relief and Consumer Protection Act (the "Regulatory Relief Act").
-The Bank has elected to opt into the Community Bank Leverage Ratio (Factor) and Regulation-The Regulatory Relief Act."
+The Bank has elected to opt into the Community Bank Leverage Ratio (Fact, as temporarily amended by the CARES Act, the Bank must maintain a leverage ratio greater than 8% for 2020.
+See these changes more fully discussed under "Supervision and Regulation-The Regulatory Relief Act."